esarjeant/pylights/README.md

     schedule_lights.py --device_off now --device_name "My Light Name"

-## Sunset Method
+## Sunrise/Sunset Method
-For sunset you may include your geolocation (latitude / longitude) and this is used to determine when sunset occurs in your area.
-Once running in this mode, the script waits for sunset (assuming it is in the future).
+For sun events you may include your geolocation (latitude / longitude) and this is used to determine when sun events occurs in your area.
+Once running in this mode, the script waits for either sunrise or sunset (assuming it is in the future).

-After sunset triggers the light on event, the method to keep the light on is determined from `device_off`.
+After sun events trigger the light on event, the method to keep the light on is determined from `device_off`.

-For example, to turn on at sunset and the off at 11:30 PM local time:
+For example, to turn on at sunset and off at 11:30 PM local time:

     schedule_lights.py --device_on sunset --device_off 21:30 --device_name "My Light Name"